Worried how you’ll manage to look after your new-born baby? Do you know how to keep your baby safe while they’re sleeping or how to fit a nappy?

 Parents-to-be can learn how to fit nappies, bath their baby and gain safer sleeping advice during practical demonstrations in a safe, non-judgemental learning environment.

-Janet Cairns, head of midwifery at Hull and East Yorkshire Hospitals NHS Trust, said: “Looking after a new-born baby can feel a little overwhelming for some new parents but our team are here to show you what you need to know to see you through those first few weeks.
+Janet Cairns, head of midwifery at Hull University Teaching Hospitals NHS Trust, said: “Looking after a new-born baby can feel a little overwhelming for some new parents but our team are here to show you what you need to know to see you through those first few weeks.

 “We’ll show you safer sleeping techniques, how to keep your baby safe while you bathe them and even how to take a nappy on and off.